What is Radiologic Technology?

 - Communicate with diverse patients and families and deliver accurate information about their procedures

-- Perform image quality control activities.
+- Perform image quality control and maintain required standards

-- Incorporate ethical and legal considerations in the implementation of imaging procedures.
+- Incorporate ethical and legal considerations in the implementation of imaging procedures

 - Work efficiently within an interdisciplinary healthcare team that includes doctors and other staff